laszewsk/mlcommons/benchmarks/cloudmask/experiments/greene/README.md

   srun --gres=gpu:v100:1 --pty --mem=64G --time 02:00:00 /bin/bash
 ```

+This will create an interactive worker node, indicated with `node>`
+in the following documentation.
 Then on the node execute

 ```bash
 node>